How to Revive a Wilting Orchid

 Orchids Wilting Due to Being in the Same Potting Medium for Too Long

-Even if the orchid is planted in the ideal wood bark based potting medium this can become a problem.
+Even if the orchid is planted in the ideal wood bark-based potting medium that I recommend, this can become a problem.

 Organic matter breaks down over time (just like a compost heap) even if it is protected indoors.
 Therefore the pine bark, moss or any other orchid potting medium that exists, breaks down to the point it no longer has the same open, well draining structure that orchids require.

-Once the potting medium has decomposed it can retain much more water and suffocate the roots which need more air and even light then most plants.
+Once the potting medium has decomposed, it can retain much more water and suffocate the roots, which need more air and even light than most plants.

-If the roots are deprived of oxygen because the potting medium has decomposed or they are surrounding by material that retains too much water, then the orchid roots can die back which results in the leaves and flowers wilting.
+Suppose the roots are deprived of oxygen because the potting medium has decomposed or they are surrounded by material that retains too much water.
+In that case, the orchid roots can die back which results in the leaves and flowers wilting.

 Therefore it is best practice to repot your orchid in new potting pine bark based mix every 2 years to ensure the orchid roots stay healthy and prevent the leaves from wilting.

-How to Revive a Orchids with Wilting Leaves and Flowers
+How I Revive Orchids with Wilting Leaves and Flowers

-To revive a wilting orchid it is important to recreate the conditions of their natural environment with high humidity, warm temperatures, bright indirect sunlight ensure the orchid is planted in a pine bark potted medium and water orchids with a good soak once every 7-10 days.
+To revive a wilting orchid, we need to recreate the conditions of their natural environment with high humidity, warm temperatures, and bright indirect sunlight.
+Ensure the orchid is planted in a pine bark potted medium and water orchids with a good soak once every 7-10 days.

 Wilting leaves and flowers are a sign of stress due to the environment not being to the orchid’s liking, so saving your wilting orchid is usually about determining what environmental stress is causing the wilting and correcting any conditions to create the optimal environment in your home for your orchid.

-• Orchids prefer bright indirect light or filtered light so keep the orchid put of direct sunlight and out of a dark corner of the room.
+• Orchids prefer bright indirect light or filtered light, so keep your orchid out of direct sunlight and out of a dark corner of the room.
+I place mine in my bathroom, where it enjoys filtered light through the frosted glass.

-• Keep orchids out the way of draughts, sources of heat and air conditioning.
+• Keep orchids out of the way of draughts, sources of heat, and air conditioning.
 Air currents dry out orchids leaves and flowers.
 Think about whether your orchid is too close to a radiator or in the path of air conditioning and locate it in a less draughty place.

 • Typically orchids prefer to be watered once every 7 days in Spring and Summer and once every 10-14 days in Fall and Winter.
-Watering orchids too often excludes oxygen from the potting medium and which interferes with the roots ability to draw up moisture and nutrients which causes the leaves to wilt.
-Scale back the watering and if the leaves are wilting and turning yellow read my article how to save an orchid with yellow leaves.
+This is how often I water my orchids to meet their watering requirements (so that their leaves do not wilt) yet a lot do not risk root rot from overwatering.
+Scale back the watering and if the leaves are wilting and turning yellow read my article on how to save an orchid with yellow leaves.

-• Replant the orchid in a pine bark based potting medium.
-Moth orchids (the most common type of orchid houseplant) require an areaeted potting medium and wilt and die if they are in potting soil and sometimes even moss as it retains too much moisture.
+• Replant the orchid in a pine bark-based potting medium.
+Moth orchids (the most common type of orchid houseplant) require an aerated potting medium and wilt and die if they are in potting soil and sometimes even moss as it retains too much moisture.
 Pine bark has a large particle size which allows the roots to access the oxygen and moisture that they require and mimics the sort of growing medium of orchids in their native environment.

-• Always water orchids with a generous soak rather then a light watering.
-To revive a wilting orchid due to drought stress, place the orchid in a basin of water for 5 minutes to ensure the potting medium is evenly moist and for the roots to draw up the water they require.
+• Always water orchids with a generous soak rather than a light watering.
+To revive a wilting orchid due to drought stress, what I have found that works is to place the orchid in a basin of water for 5 minutes to ensure the potting medium is evenly moist and for the roots to draw up the water they require.
 Keep misting the leaves often and place the orchid in a cool room out of direct sunlight to help it revive.

 If you are unsure about watering orchids read my article, how to water orchids to learn about watering at different times of year and if your orchid appears to be dying read my article, how to revive a dying orchid.